winstonzhaozhekai/tp/docs/DeveloperGuide.md

 ---

-## **18. Summary**
+## **16. Summary**

 CourseBook is a robust, well-architected application for managing academic contacts.
-This Developer Guide provides comprehensive documentation of the system's design, implementation, and testing strategy.
+This Developer Guide provides comprehensive documentation of the system's design, and implementation.
 Key highlights:

 - **Clean 4-layer architecture** with strong separation of concerns
 - **27 feature-rich commands** covering all aspects of contact and course management